refactorroom/pim/documents/configuration.md

 ## Overview

-CLG provides flexible configuration options that can be set globally or per-logger instance.
+pim provides flexible configuration options that can be set globally or per-logger instance.
 This guide covers all available configuration options and best practices.

 ## Global Configuration